nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-live-connect.md

 3. In the **OAuth2 Service providers** section click on the **Modify** button of the **onedrive** service provider.
 4. Paste the OneDrive client_id in **ClientID**.
 5. Paste the OneDrive client_secret in **Client Secret**.
-6. Replace Authorization Server URL by [https://login.microsoftonline.com/common/oauth2/authorize?response_type=code](https://login.microsoftonline.com/common/oauth2/authorize?response_type=code)
+6. Replace Authorization Server URL by `https://login.microsoftonline.com/common/oauth2/authorize?response_type=code`
-7. Replace Token Server URL by adapting the tenant (`nuxeofr` in the sample URL provided bellow) in **resource** parameter to your case: [https://login.microsoftonline.com/common/oauth2/token?resource=https%3A%2F%2Fnuxeofr-my.sharepoint.com%2F](https://login.microsoftonline.com/common/oauth2/token?resource=https%3A%2F%2Fnuxeofr-my.sharepoint.com%2F)
+7. Replace Token Server URL by adapting the tenant (`nuxeofr` in the URL provided bellow) in **resource** parameter to your case: `https://login.microsoftonline.com/common/oauth2/token?resource=https%3A%2F%2Fnuxeofr-my.sharepoint.com%2F`
 8. Make sure the **Enabled** box is checked.
 9. Save.
-10. Now go to the **HOME** tab and click **Cloud Services** tab and click the **Connect to OneDrive** button or just create a new OneDrive document.
+10. Now go to the **HOME** tab, click on the **Cloud Services** tab and click on the **Connect to OneDrive** button or just create a new OneDrive document.

 ## Advanced Live Connect Configuration